-If you wake up itchy, one of these creatures is most likely to blame.
+If you wake up itchy, one of these creatures is most likely to blame, pest experts say.

 If you've ever woken up with a strange bump on your body and no sign of the culprit, you have to confront the uncomfortable likelihood that a bug snuck in and snacked on you in the middle of the night.
-Between the popular myth that you swallow eight spiders a year in your sleep and the knowledge that there are bugs that can live in your bed, it's no wonder people are nervous about unwelcome visitors overnight.
-But if you want to freak yourself out further, read on to learn which bugs are most likely to bite you while you're sleeping.
+Between the popular myth that you swallow eight spiders a year in your sleep and the knowledge that there are actual bed bugs, it's no wonder people are nervous about unwelcome visitors overnight.
+To learn what really may be going on—and how worried you should be—read on to hear from pest experts about the seven bugs that are most likely to bite you while you're sleeping.

 It's no surprise that a creature called a bed bug is one of the insects most likely to bite you while you're sleeping.
 Entomologist and pest control expert Ryan Smith says bed bugs are probably the most common nocturnal bug and they love hiding out in your mattress.
 "A bad infestation of bed bugs can cause people to wake up and have trouble sleeping as a result of their biting," he says.